Back to All Events

 • Identify gaps, hubs, and key influencers in a collaborative network.

-• Apply network insights to strengthen communication, equity, and collaboration strategy.
+• Apply network insights to strengthen communication, assess power dynamics, and design collaboration strategy.

 Registration closes Monday, November 10, 2025.